rkiliankehr/autoscan/README.md

 Now you need to configure what autoscan should do when pressing one of the scanner buttons.

-Open buttonpressed.sh and make the necessary modifications that fit your needs.
+Open `buttonpressed.sh` and make the necessary modifications that fit your needs.
 The script should be pretty easy to understand and you should add/modify the relevant parts in the lower part of the script.

+In the script here you see that three buttons are currently configured as follows:

+* Flatbed scan, single document, grayscale, 300 dpi
+* Flatbed scan, single document, colour, 200 dpi
+* ADF (feeder) scan, multiple documents, grayscale, 300 dpi

+Colour scans with 300 dpi tend to become pretty large and require more processing time (conversion, email send, evernote sync time) they should be used with care.

 Configure Postprocessing
 ------------------------